Wilderness Guide, Founder, and Boundary Waters Advocate

 He also likes to fish.
 Prepare yourself for the fast action of smallmouth bass, thrill of big pike, and fun of a marble-eyed walleye.
 You’ve never experienced fresh fish like the out-of-the-lake and into-the-frying-pan ultimate fish fry of a Boundary Waters canoe trip.

-In winter, Jason guides dogsledding trips in and around the Boundary Waters at Wintergreen Dogsled Lodge.
-In addition to the North Woods, dogsledding has taken him to the Rocky Mountains and the Arctic.
+When the lakes freeze over, you’ll find Jason outdoors as well.
+He has a decade’s worth of experience guiding dogsledding trips in and around the Boundary Waters with Wintergreen Dogsled Lodge.
+In addition to the North Woods, dogsledding has taken him to the Rocky Mountains, Hudson Bay and the high Arctic.

-Jason has also guided commercial rafting trips in Colorado and Utah for Dvorak's Kayak and Rafting Expeditions.
+In his earlier years, Jason developed guiding and recreational water safety skills guiding commercial rafting trips in Colorado and Utah for Dvorak’s Kayak and Rafting Expeditions.